Diseases Search

 Common Causes of Urticaria Hives

-Urticaria, or Hives, may occur on the skin as red, itchy, and raised welts in response to a number of triggers.
+Urticaria, or Hives, may occur on the skin as red, itchy, and raised welts in response to several triggers.
 These triggers cause the body to release histamine and other chemicals from skin cells, causing the Hives.
 Identifying what causes these Hives is a major step in managing this skin condition.

 Here are the most common Urticaria causes: